GoogleCloudPlatform/community/tutorials/antho-bare-metal-getting-started.md

         --create-service-accounts \
         --project-id=$PROJECT_ID

-    This command creates a configuration file, that creates a cluster with the name `demo-cluster`.
+    This command creates a configuration file that creates a cluster with the name `demo-cluster`.
 If you want to use a different cluster name, change
     `demo-cluster` here.
 The `--enable-apis` and `--create-service-accounts` flags automatically enable the [correct APIs and service accounts](https://cloud.google.com/anthos/gke/docs/bare-metal/1.6/quickstart#configuring-sa).